 The recent building work has included many exciting updates, including –

 In 2023, we have built a new suite of ladies’ toilets in the Stalls, as well as a new bar to service the Royal Circle – the Bertie Crewe Bar.
 Our new bar is named after the eminent 20th century theatre architect and designer of the Shaftesbury, Bertie Crewe, and features a fully-stocked bar and space for up to 50 people.

 A new entrance will also be created opening the Theatre to Princes Circus, a piazza that has been created alongside Shaftesbury Avenue by Camden Council’s West End Project.
-Princes Circus will allow for a new ice cream shop and a café, Princes Coffee, which will sell drinks, snacks and pastries.
+Princes Circus has allowed us to open our new ice cream shop alongside our independent café, Box Office Brew, which sells drinks, snacks and pastries.